 Thematic analysis

 Analysis followed an inductive approach — themes were not defined in advance but allowed to emerge from the material.
 Transcripts were color-coded to tag recurring concepts.
-Physical mind maps were built on whiteboards to trace relationships across participant responses.
+Physical mind maps traced relationships across participant responses.
 Two full iterations of theme development were completed and debated before the final framework was agreed.

 Findings

 Four major themes emerged from the interviews.
-Taken together, they paint a more nuanced picture of professional identity in the age of AI than we anticipated.
+Together they paint a more nuanced picture of professional identity in the age of AI than we expected going in.

 AI as backstage sounding board